bdoghomieg123/MK11PremiumStore-Moderator-bot/README.md

 - ~~Fix issue where bot only replies a certain percentage of the time~~

-- Work out solution to issue where a false positive will ensue if two different characters are mentioned in one comment
+- Work out solution to issue where a false positive will ensue if two different characters are mentioned in one comment [Can't be accomplished until i rewrite the program]

 # Moderator bot for MK11PremiumStore #